simplesurance/baur/README.md

 The command only compares the digests of file outputs.
 Docker container digest always differ when the container is rebuild.

+To analyze differences in build outputs the [https://diffoscope.org/](diffoscope) tool can be handy.

 ## Development
 ### Create new Release
 1. Update the version number in the `ver` file and commit the change.